Industry News

 A collaborative platform dedicated to marketing teams makes it possible to centralise content, organise workflows and improve visibility over projects.

-Solutions such as Smartevo notably make it possible to manage briefs, approvals and content production in a single environment.
+Solutions such as Smartevo make it possible in particular to manage briefs, approvals and content production in a single environment.

-Teams then benefit from real time savings and can focus more on creation and strategy.
+Teams then benefit from genuine time savings and can focus more on creativity and strategy.

 McKinsey recommends moving from a rigid hierarchy to a fluid workflow, where automation frees leaders for strategy and people.
-This approach reduces friction and accelerates operational execution.
+This approach reduces friction and speeds up operational execution.

 Finally focus on what is important.